-Our research program is focused on the antibody-mediated neutralization of hepatitis C virus (HCV).
-We continue to define the key molecular and structural determinants for generating broadly neutralizing antibodies.
-The information generated from our experiments will contribute to the prevention and treatment of hepatitis C, a contagious liver disease afflicting approximately 170 million people worldwide.
-We believe that this research program is highly relevant to FDA's mission, as it focuses on a major public health problem and an unmet need for the improvement of FDA-regulated immune globulin products.
+Our research program addresses the antibody-mediated neutralization of hepatitis C and other emerging viruses such as Zika.
+We continue to characterize the molecular and structural features that connect to the neutralizing antibody activities.
+The information provided by our studies will contribute broadly to the prevention and treatment of viral diseases.
+This research program is considered to be relevant to FDA's mission, since it focuses on a major public health problem, and is an unmet need for the improvement of FDA-regulated immune globulin products.

 Passive immunoprophylaxis for the protection of the mother and her baby: insights from in vivo models of antibody transport.